nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case resumes from step 7.

 * a.
 At any time, TA decides to cancel note adding.
     * a1.
-TrAcker requests to confirm the cancellation.
-    * a2.
-TA confirms the cancellation.
+TrAcker cancels addition of note.

     Use case ends

 ---

 System: Software System (TrAcker)
 <br>
-Use case: UC14 - Edit notes in an event
+Use case: UC12 - Edit notes in an event
 <br>
 Person: An undergraduate student in NUS enrolled in CS2040 as a student
 <br>